Jieun-O/ED-cost-projection/README.md

 | `code/03_decomposition.R` | GCM ensemble aggregation and Shapley decomposition into temperature, population ageing, population size and cost per admission | `decomp_*.csv`, decomposition figures |
 | `code/04_attributable.R` | Attributable costs (AC) and attributable fractions (AF), by cause and overall | `af_*.csv`, main projection figures |

-Scripts are run in numerical order. `04_attributable.R` uses objects created in the first part of `03_decomposition.R` (population data and the merged projection output), so `03` must be run at least up to the decomposition step before `04`.

 ---

 ## Data